hardi17/Online-NewsApp/README.md

 - Coil : For image loading library.
 - Jetpack compose : For native UI.
 - Dagger-Hilt : For dependency injection.
+- Workmanager : For scheduling fetch the data.
+- Pagination : For efficient data loading.
+- room-database : For local data storage.
 - Mockito, JUnit and Turbine : For testing.

 ## Screens